 25% of Overall Score

-Since we’re evaluating free screen sharing apps, we compared providers based on the number of features offered in the free plan.
-We gave points to apps with third-party integrations, team collaboration tools, and mobile screen sharing.
+In our evaluation of the different free screen sharing software, we compared providers based on the number of features they offer, specifically whether essential video conferencing tools are available to subscribers.
+We gave points to apps with team collaboration features, third-party integrations, and screen sharing on both desktop and mobile applications.

 20% of Overall Score

 Screen sharing is a useful tool because it allows users to “show” rather than just “tell” others about a subject matter.
 With this in mind, niche features we considered in our evaluation include remote screen control, meeting duration, social media integration, and participant capacity.
 We also assessed providers with simultaneous screen sharing higher because this allows for real-time comparisons.

 10% of Overall Score